LordDemonos/Mp4ToGif/README.md

 # Batch File Scripts for Managing Downloaded Files

-This collection of batch files facilitates the management of downloaded files and the conversion of MP4 files in various ways.
-The primary focus is on converting MP4 files to GIF format, complemented by scripts to relocate large MP4 files and to remove MP4 files at the user's discretion.
+This suite of batch files is designed to streamline the management of a large volume of downloaded files, typically accumulated through tools like jdownloader or ripme.
+Initially, the `FileOrganizer.bat` sifts through the clutter, segregating files into distinct 'Videos' and 'Pictures' folders, thus setting the stage for further file manipulations.
+Following this, the `ConvertMp4ToGif.bat` comes into play, transforming manageable MP4 files into GIF format for seamless integration into slideshow viewers like XnView MP.
+Lastly, the `MoveLargeMp4Files.bat` and `DeleteMp4Files.bat` grant users the discretion to either archive substantial MP4 files for future reference or purge smaller, now redundant, MP4 files, maintaining a clean and organized directory.

 ## FileOrganizer.bat